gdavidbutler/pthreadChannel/README.md

 Find the API in chan.h:

-* chanCreate: allocate an Open a chan_t (reference count = 1) pair with chanClose
+* chanCreate: allocate an Open chan_t (reference count = 1) pair with a chanClose
-* chanOpen: Open a chan_t (increment a reference count) pair with chanClose
+* chanOpen: Open a chan_t (increment a reference count) pair with a chanClose
 * chanShut: shutdown a chan_t (afterwards Send returns 0 and Recv is non-blocking)
 * chanClose: close a chan_t, (decrement a reference count) deallocate on last Close
 * chanRecv: receive a message from a channel